Books & Guides of Savoyard Cuisine

 White Wines

-Apremont, Roussette... the liquid soul of the mountains.
+Apremont, Roussette... the liquid soul of the mountain.

 Rye Bread